ujwacha/ani-dmenu/README.md

 dmenu , sed , grep , mpv , curl

 # supported OS
-GNU/Linux and macOS(probably because the script is POSIX complient)
+GNU/Linux , BSD and macOS(probably because the script is POSIX complient)

 # how to use
 git clone the repo